 “With the tech industry growth, and the built-in flexibility of that industry, people can telecommute or commute to downtown Portland in an hour if they need to,” he noted.
 “It’s a pretty young community as well—young professionals and families who want the smaller town feel.”

 When Hertzig talks to clients and friends about Hood River, the thing he emphasizes most is the lifestyle.
 “You’re here for the lifestyle,” said Hertzig.
-“As laid back as Portland is, Hood River is even more laid back than that.
+“As laid back as Portland is, Hood River is even more laid back.
 It makes it a very appealing location for people who either want a second home, are thinking about retirement, or want a place to call home right now.”

 He also believes that the town is just beginning to gain momentum.

-“We used to wave at everybody the road,” said Moore.
+“We used to wave at everybody on the road,” said Moore.
 “Now you hardly see anybody you know but it’s been a good change because the people who have moved in or are visiting, they’re real health conscious.
 They like to be active.”

 It’s as if someone swooped up all the outdoor adventure-friendly topography in the Northwest and tossed it in Hood River County.
 Located at low elevation on the banks of the Columbia River, the town itself is a Mecca for wind and kite surfers because of a special current not found elsewhere in The Gorge—or much of anywhere, for that matter.
-From downtown, it’s only a forty-minute drive to Mt.
+From downtown Hood River, it’s only a forty-minute drive to Mt.
 Hood, where skiing and limitless forest recreation await.
 Because of the mild climate, it’s possible to ski, surf and bag another sport—think fly-fishing, hiking, mountain biking and horseback riding—in the same day.

 Moore said the downtown area “really got cleaned up over the last decade and there are more fun shops and good restaurants to cater to the tourists.
 Ooh, and we’ve got so many wineries and breweries now.”